Inquiry-Based Learning: Overcoming Challenges with Effective Strategies

 Strategy: Aligning Assessment with Inquiry and Exams

 • Align Assessment Practices: Ensure assessments reflect inquiry-based instruction and prepare students for diverse tasks.
 Include open-ended questions that encourage analysis and synthesis.
+For example, instead of asking a student to solve a problem, ask the student to explain the steps they took to solve a problem.

 • Incorporate Self-Assessment: Promote reflection on learning processes with tools like rubrics and checklists.
 Encourage students to identify growth areas.